myselfHimanshu/data-summit-blog/content/posts/cnn_02.md

 We have an image of size 400x400x3.
 Let's us assume we add 32 kernels in the first layer, 64 in second, 128 in thrid and so on.

-Look at this animation and then we will look at the proper representation of our network.
+Look at this animation, think what is happening and then we will look at the proper representation of our network.

 <p align="center">
 <img src="https://thumbs.gfycat.com/JointFewAmericancreamdraft-size_restricted.gif">